entrailz/universal-pokemon-randomizer-zx/README.md

-Universal Pokemon Randomizer ZX by Ajarmar
+Universal Pokemon Randomizer ZX by Ajarmar forked for better CLI support, and for use on pokerandom.com

 With significant contributions from darkeye, cleartonic